- Meet Our Leaders

 Has JFCS helped you or have you used the services in some way?

-In their last years Miriam’s parents received excellent round-the-clock homecare services from JFCS’ Seniors At Home.
-They were both able to be at my wedding with Gay and we remained very close until their passing.
+In their last years Miriam’s parents received excellent round-the-clock home care services from JFCS’ Seniors At Home.
+They were both able to be at my wedding with Gay, and we remained very close until their passing.

 What is the most rewarding part of your involvement with JFCS?

 I love to see the cycle of giving unfold.
 Students who received scholarships and loans from JFCS’ Financial Aid Center have now begun to give back.
-Those that JFCS helped resettle in the U.S. from the former Soviet Union through the Emigre Program are now very involved in leading and supporting the agency—it’s incredible.
-JFCS does things that are unique, visionary and inspiring.
+Those that JFCS helped resettle in the US from the Former Soviet Union through the Emigre Program are now very involved in leading and supporting the agency—it’s incredible.
+JFCS does things that are unique, visionary, and inspiring.

 Anything else you would like to add?